7 Best Sustainable Fabrics and Shopping Guide

 Major Environmental Impacts of the Textile Industry

-• Water Pollution: Fabric dyeing and manufacturing consume vast amounts of water, often contaminating water sources with toxic chemicals.
-Additionally, microfiber and microplastic pollution in water bodies are partly attributed to textiles.
+• Water Pollution: Fabric dyeing and manufacturing consume vast amounts of water, and they often contaminate water sources with toxic chemicals.
+Microfiber and microplastic pollution in water bodies are also partly attributed to textiles.

-• Air Pollution: The textile industry accounts for nearly 10% of global carbon emissions due to the high demand for new, inexpensive fabrics, with fast fashion being a major contributor.
+• Air Pollution: The textile industry accounts for nearly 10% of global carbon emissions because of the high demand for new, inexpensive fabrics, with fast fashion being a major contributor.

-• Land Pollution: Approximately 92 million tonnes of textile waste end up in landfills annually, with only about 12% being recycled, often due to corporate greenwashing claims.
+• Land Pollution: Approximately 92 million tonnes of textile waste end up in landfills annually, with only about 12% being recycled, often because of corporate greenwashing claims.

-In this guide, we’ll explore seven of the best sustainable fabrics that are environmentally friendly and practical for your wardrobe.
-We’ll also provide essential shopping tips to help you choose fabrics responsibly.
+In this guide, we’ll walk through seven of the best sustainable fabrics that are environmentally friendly and practical for your wardrobe.

 What to Consider When Buying Sustainable Fabrics